amitmerchant1990/how-products-got-their-name/README.md

 - [Michael "Monty" Widenius](https://en.wikipedia.org/wiki/Michael_Widenius) is one of the founder of MySQL and one of his daughter's name is My(after whom MySQL was named).

+## Java

+- The language was initially called Oak after an oak tree that stood outside James Gosling(Developer of Java)'s office.
+Later the project went by the name Green and was finally renamed Java, from [Java coffee](https://en.wikipedia.org/wiki/Java_coffee).

 ## Python

 - In [Van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum)(Developer of Python)'s own words: